 Level 3 Personal Training Qualification

 This is the primary qualification that you need to work as a personal trainer in the UK.
-In your level 3 course you’ll delve deeper into anatomy, nutrition, and the essentials of personal training.
+In your level 3 personal trainer course you’ll delve deeper into anatomy, nutrition, and the essentials of personal training.

 You’ll need to have completed your level 2 gym instructor course before you can apply for this one.
 Once you’ve got both, you will be officially qualified as a personal trainer!